 4% of people above 55 dBA

-Central Yamhill sounds about 71% louder than Western Yamhill to the human ear, a 7.7 dBA gap.
+To the human ear, noise in central Yamhill sounds about 27% louder than in northeastern Yamhill, a 3.4 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from Oregon Route 47 do you need to be?